Tiny Music... Songs from the Vatican Gift Shop: Songs

 Tiny Music opens with "Press Play", an instrumental featuring a Rhodes piano and runs for 81 seconds.
 "Pop's Love Suicide" and "Tumble in the Rough" move with a "newfound speed and ease", though Sadie Sartini Garner of Pitchfork noted their "casual arrangements and flat melodies" give them a slight feel.
-"Tumble in the Rough" was the first Stone Temple Pilots track credited solely to Weiland for both music and lyrics.
+"Tumble in the Rough" was the only Stone Temple Pilots track credited solely to Weiland for both music and lyrics.
 According to Ultimate Classic Rock's Saby Reyes-Kulkarni, the song leans toward punk rock with a layered sound influenced by the 1960s, prioritizing texture, tone, and mood over directness.
 "Big Bang Baby" explores themes of fame's emptiness, with references to Weiland's own death multiple times in the lyrics.
 According to Garner, the song incorporates a direct melodic nod to the Rolling Stones' "Jumpin' Jack Flash" and namechecks David Bowie's Station to Station, framing it as a commentary on stardom.
 The line "Sell your soul and sign an autograph" precedes a shift into the refrain "Nothing's for free," a moment where the irony becomes clear.
 "Lady Picture Show" combines melodic elements of early '70s rock with a structure reminiscent of Beatles-style pop.
-Garner compares it to "You Never Give Me Your Money", noting its emotional restraint and the detached, observational tone of Weiland's vocal delivery, which lends the song a subtle melancholy.
+Garner compares it to "You Never Give Me Your Money", noting its emotional restraint and the detached, observational tone of Weiland's vocal delivery, which lends the song a subtle melancholy that the critic contrasts with the "clumsiness" of the band's breakthrough hit "Sex Type Thing".
 Weiland's lyrics, as he explained in his autobiography Not Dead and Not for Sale, were inspired by the gang rape of a dancer, who later struggles to reconcile love with lingering trauma.